CuriousLearner/blog/content/why-contribute-to-foss.rst

 :slug: why-contribute-to-foss
 :tags: foss, remo

 My first step with FOSS was `during summer of 2014 </blog/how-dgplug-training-is-proving-beneficial-to-me.html>`_, where I got introduced to `DGPLUG <http://dgplug.org>`_ (Durgapur Linux Users Group).
 Every year, they conduct a training over IRC covering a wide range of topics.
-Since then, I've been contributing in different projects, primarily to `Mozilla\'s Gecko Engine <https://github.com/mozilla/gecko-dev>`_.
+Since then, I've been contributing to different projects, primarily to `Mozilla\'s Gecko Engine <https://github.com/mozilla/gecko-dev>`_.
 Recently I also started `contributing to CPython <https://github.com/python/cpython/pulls?utf8=%E2%9C%93&q=is%3Apr%20author%3ACuriousLearner>`_.

-Over `these few years journey as CuriousLearner <https://github.com/CuriousLearner/>`_ , I've been fortunate enough to collaborate with some of the best engineers, learned a lot of skills & gained some nice perspective on different technologies by just contributing to Open Source.
+Over `these few years journey as CuriousLearner <https://github.com/CuriousLearner/>`_, I've been fortunate enough to collaborate with some of the best engineers, learned a lot of skills & gained some nice perspective on different technologies by just contributing to Open Source.
 I owe my learning to them.

-I've been always asked this question by my friends, colleagues and strangers whom I often run into in local meet-ups and conferences.
+I've been always asked this question by my friends, colleagues, and strangers whom I often run into in local meet-ups and conferences.

   - Why should I contribute to Open Source
   - What's in it for me

-So, I thought I would cover this topic from perspective of a student as well as perspective of a working professional.
+So, I thought I would cover this topic from the perspective of a student as well as the perspective of a working professional.

 Learn new skills
 ----------------

-When I say skills, I'm not referring to just coding skills, or learning yet another framework.
+When I say skills, I'm not referring to just coding skills or learning yet another framework.
 There are tons of skills to be learned.
 These include coding, debugging, testing, writing docs, collaboration, participating in meetings etc. In FOSS, you won't just learn technical skills, but soft skills as well.
 That means you'll learn how to communicate effectively over different mediums and making sense to other people who might be from different backgrounds.

 I've seen many engineers are hesitant when it comes to communication.
 They can think and write really nice code, but when it comes to explaining themselves, they lack the communication skills, which is vital to be a better professional.